 My opinion on the Schedule does not cover the other information.
-Accordingly, I do not express any form of assurance conclusion on the other information.
-However, as required by the Local Government Act 1993, I have separately expressed an opinion on the general purpose financial statements and the special purpose financial statements.
+Accordingly, I do not express any farm of assurance conclusion on the other information.
+However, as required by the Local Covernment Act 1993, I have separately expressed an opinion on the general purpose financial statements.